-I am a Touring Professional and Teaching Professional based out of Twin Creeks Golf Club & X-Golf Macarthur in western Sydney; and is also available for lessons at Barton Park Driving Range (near Sydney's Kingsford Smith Airport).
+I am a Touring Professional and Teaching Professional based out of Twin Creeks Golf & Country Club in western Sydney; and available for lessons at Barton Park and Tempe Driving Ranges (near Sydney's Kingsford Smith Airport).
 My career has seen many challenges and my path to professional golf has been far from the conventional journey.

 Starting in my early teens and following some success in junior golf, I was awarded a college scholarship in the USA, where between 1996-98 I competed in college and university tournaments throughout the country, whilst completing an Associate Degree in Science (Psychology).
 The next few years would prove to be challenging and after several setbacks, I began to lose sight of my passion and the enjoyment in practicing and playing golf and I decided a few months off over the summer would provide me with a well needed break…those few months quickly turned into four years away from the game.
 It’s during these four years that I would start a career in Operations Management, setting the cornerstone of my business background.

 Time quickly past and I began to play golf socially again, slowly regaining my passion and after a few years returned to competitive amateur golf.
 The catalyst for my focus to turn to professional golf came in November 2010 at the Australian Open at The Lakes GC.
 Walking the front nine with my long-time coach and golf mentor, Gary Barter, we were discussing my game whilst watching another of Gary’s players, Matt Jones, play his opening round of the tournament.
 I watched Matt play his approach shot to the par 5 8th and caught myself soaking up the atmosphere of the event.
 It was at that moment that I decided…“This is where I want to be!”